grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 For convenience, it's recommended to use the [promauto package](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus/promauto) when creating custom metrics since it automatically registers the metric in the [default registry](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#pkg-variables) and exposes them to Grafana.

 **Example:**

+The following example shows how to define and use a custom counter metric named `grafana_plugin_queries_total` that tracks the total number of queries per query type.

 ```go
 package plugin